-The partnership between the Missouri Department of Special Education (DESE) and Missouri Educational Systems and Instruction for Learning (MOEdu-SAIL) started during the 2017 school year with Missouri Model Districts.
-Now known as DCI, this statewide project included 124 districts with 517 buildings in the 2022-2023 school year.
-Figure 1 provides details regarding the growth of the project over the years, and the impact on the number of districts, buildings, teachers, and students.
+The partnership between the Missouri Department of Special Education (DESE) and Missouri Educational Systems and Instruction for Learning (MoEdu-SAIL) started during the 2017 school year with Missouri Model Districts.
+This statewide project became known as District Continuous Improvement (DCI) in 2019 and included 111 districts with 451 buildings in the 2023-24 school year.
+The timeline below provides details regarding the growth of the project over the years, and the impact on the number of districts, buildings, teachers, and students.